d28b/html-slides/README.md

 ## Getting started

-Download or clone this repository, and start creating your presentation inside the `template` folder.
+Download or clone the [html-slides repository](https://github.com/d28b/html-slides), and start creating your presentation inside the `template` folder.
 You don't need anything outside of this folder, and may rename or move it.

 The `template` folder contains the following files and folders: